OleksandrDemian/zero-2/README.md

 Play one of three modes:
 - Campaign (good for beginners).
 - Random (have some fun).
-- Conquer Time Throne by completing set of challenging challenges.
-Pay attention to the Math-Time King.
+- Time attack: complete set of challenging challenges.
+Pay attention to the timer.

 ## :Link: Links
 - [Playable version](https://zero.oleksandrdemian.tech/)